Pacific County, WA

 If our node is currently connected to

-another station, you
+a station, you

 must Disconnect before

-connecting to another node.
+connecting to a new node.
 Think of

-it as "hanging up the
+this as "hanging up the

 phone" before dialing